 We commit to dismantling the systems of oppression that our organization has benefited from.
 We acknowledge our privilege as one of the largest arts organizations in Alberta, and one of the largest regional theatres in Canada; it is our responsibility to enshrine this commitment at the heart of our company.
 We pledge to be held accountable to this ongoing work with transparency and in dialogue with communities and all stakeholders.

 We believe this work requires immediate and ongoing action and constant reflection.
 We will continue to build an anti-racism and anti-oppression intersectional framework through training, paid consultation, internal analysis, the engagement of an Equity, Diversity & Inclusion Committee, a commitment to Edmonton’s 35//50 Initiative, and significant policy changes and accountability throughout the entire organization.

 We are proud to be part of our city’s vibrant theatre community and commit to working together with our colleagues to exchange knowledge and ensure lasting systemic change at the Citadel and throughout the arts community.
 We welcome and celebrate all voices, all bodies, and all experiences.

-    This is a living statement that has been crafted by Citadel Theatre’s Equity, Diversity & Inclusion Committee.
-It was last updated on May 26, 2021.
+This is a living statement that was crafted by Citadel Theatre’s Equity, Diversity & Inclusion Committee.
+It was last reviewed by the Committee in March 2023.
 If you have any questions, please contact EDICommittee@citadeltheatre.com.